ocsfwarch/mern_practicum_1/README.md

 This use case ends when the User selects the "Close" command button.

 Testing:
 Jest is used as the GUI testing framework.
-This was selected due to it's level of integration with React as well as it's ease of use.
+This was selected due to its level of integration with React as well as its ease of use.
 This application uses the snapshot functionality of Jest to verify changes to the GUI are correct.
 It is also used to guard against inadvertent changes that might occur during development.
 Postman was used as the url testing framework.
 Postman allows us to verify all links available in the application.

 Development Environment:
 Microsoft Windows 7 VM
 Chrome v 72
 Microsoft Visual Studio Code
-MongoDb
+MongoDB
 Express
 React
 Node